Metropolitan Tulsa Transit Authority

-MetroLink Tulsa, officially the Metropolitan Tulsa Transit Authority (MTTA), is the public transit system operating buses and paratransit for Tulsa, Oklahoma, United States.
+MetroLink Tulsa, officially the Metropolitan Tulsa Transit Authority (MTTA), is the public transit system currently operating buses and paratransit for Tulsa, Oklahoma, United States.
 It has 18 routes and several microtransit zones that serve Tulsa.
 The system has two major hubs: Memorial Midtown Station at 7952 E. 33rd St. in Midtown Tulsa, and the Denver Avenue Station at 319 S. Denver across from the BOK Center in Downtown.

 The Metropolitan Tulsa Transit Authority was formed in 1968 to replace a private operator during a bus drivers' strike.
 It is the successor to earlier companies that ran streetcars in Tulsa from 1906 to 1936.
 MTTA adopted the brand name Tulsa Transit in 1980.
-It was renamed to MetroLink Tulsa in 2024.
+It was rebranded to MetroLink Tulsa in 2024.